 Within weeks of arriving in LA, Amanda became a working actress starring in shows including Cheers, Remington Steele, Hart to Hart, Chips, Matt Houston, BJ & the Bear, Quantum Leap, and My Two Dads.
 In addition, she acted in over 200 hours of national television commercials for the brands Michelob, Lean Cuisine, Clairol, Gallo Wines, and Secret.
 Six movies and many print ad campaigns also made her a "mini-celebrity", as she calls her level of fame.
 "For years, I was recognized in public and asked for my autograph and was always surprised because I didn't feel famous.
 I worked with so many huge stars like Peter O'Toole, Ted Danson, Danny DeVito, Robert Wagner, and Pierce Brosnan, it was humbling.
 They were true celebrities."

 After acting for 12 years with her tenable success, Amanda wanted a change.
 Since she had not completed her Bachelor’s Degree, shortly after her 31st birthday, Amanda returned to a university in Los Angeles, earning a Bachelor’s Degree in Psychology and a Master's Degree in Clinical Psychology.
 Amanda opened a private consulting practice in Los Angeles specializing in women's issues.
-When Amanda invented Sassybax®, she started the new business.
+Then, Amanda invented Sassybax®, and started the new business in an effort to help women feel and look their best.

-Amanda is still helping women improve their lives, but now it's with her commitment to comfortable, slimming, and post surgical bras and a focused line of Body Wear.
+Amanda is helping women improve their lives, with her commitment to comfortable, slimming, and post surgical bras and a focused line of Body Wear.

-Sassybax® supports a variety of charities including The Humane Society of the United States, The Humane Society International, and Breast Investigators.
+Sassybax® supports a variety of charities including multiple Breast Cancer Charities, various human rights organizations, The Humane Society of the United States, & The Humane Society International.

-Amanda's products are made in the USA and Canada in order to maintain their uncompromising quality.
+Amanda's products are all made in the Los Angeles, California in order to maintain their uncompromising quality and her commitment to non-toxic materials and non-toxic work environments.